Hello, I’m Deb Reeves and I’m National Sales Manager at The Nottingham for Intermediaries.

 - It’s Tuesday so I start the day with a run (this is my Tuesday and Thursday routine and my effort to keep fit and active for when normal life returns!) – up and out around 7am so I am back and ready in plenty of time to start the day!

 - Each morning I have an 8.30am one-hour catch-up with one of the BDMs.
 As it’s Tuesday its Janet, and we spend the time chatting through her activity and how the week is going so far, her performance against monthly sales performance and Key Performance Indicators (KPIs).
-This has been one of my biggest takeaways from being in lockdown – having time for the team with no interruptions and for them to chat through how the week is going both personally and professionally, something I’ll definitely keep doing moving forward.
+Having time for the team with no interruptions and for them to chat through how the week is going both personally and professionally, is something I’m very passionate about.

-- As it’s still early in the year I’m in the process of completing a ‘2020 review and 2021 look forward’ with all the corporate relationships (club and networks) that I manage.
-At these meetings we share what was delivered in 2020 and what the target aspiration is for 2021.
+- As it’s still early in the year I’m in the process of completing a ‘2021 review and 2022 look forward’ with all the corporate relationships (club and networks) that I manage.
+At these meetings we share what was delivered last year and what the target aspiration is for 2022.
 This call is with Sesame Bankhall Group (SBG), who are one of our larger partner firms.
 Andrea from SBG and I update each other on any changes and focuses from our respective organisations and views on the current marketplace and discuss the numbers achieved last year as well as how these split across different products, which brokers are our biggest supporters and where we have any gaps and therefore who we should be targeting.
-We also look at a marketing plan for the year and the events we could be involved in both virtually and face to face, as well as the ‘free’ things they are able to support with such as articles in their weekly email round-up.
 These reviews take place on a quarterly basis, however we maintain contact via updates and relevant communications on a more frequent basis too.

 - My next meeting is one of my regular Tuesday activities – a catch-up call with our Lending Team Leader.
 It’s important our internal relationships are strong so that we can work together for positive outcomes and broker experience.
 Each week we share updates from our respective teams, hot topics, successes, any issues we are facing and review our weekly action log to ensure anything from the previous week has been closed off.
 This is not our only contact for the week as we email or speak most days, but this gives us some structure and dedicated time.